 Regarding helmets, I have the best options presented in the site.
 I myself use Petzl Elios, this is a model for men.
 For women, you might want to see Petzl Elia.
 Note that these helmets are normally used also in indoor climbing and in rock climbing, so you do not have to buy something extra for Ferrata tours.

-As for the mentioned Ferrata set, I use what is called Y-lanyard with threaded rope energy absorber.
+As for the mentioned Ferrata set, I use what is called Y-lanyard with a threaded rope energy absorber.
 You can see these pieces of my equipment in the photo from climbing Alpspitze in German Alps, the harness, lanyard, and helmet:

 Glacier day tours